PeepTheMoon/career-track-notes/career-week/STAR.md

 Situation: Starting classes right before the pandemic, no income, large loans, time consuming, cognitively demanding, not getting pua, dealing with a hit and run on my parked vehicle, supporting blm, all while fully remote and quarantined from loved ones.
 Task: learn software engineering in a fast-paced environment, with stacked modules (so you never feel comfortable) with absolutely no previous experience.
 Action: I devoted myself to the class, participating fully, attending every lecture and improving upon old lab projects until I understood.
 I did a lot of informational interviews and got advice through networking, and I put in the time-- sometimes 14 hours per day.
 Result: I am in a place where I'm more confident about my abilities, I've learned a lot about myself and what I want from a job, a company, and a team.
 I adapted to the stresses and I maintained a 98.2% GPA.

 5. Have you ever dealt with a sticky situation involving another department?

 6. Give me an example of a goal you met.

 7. Give me an example of a goal you couldn't meet and how you handled it.
+S- I had been ready for a change in my career, and I thought long and deeply about which direction to turn.
+I finally landed on counseling.
+T- I attended some info sessions and enrolled in some required classes in order to apply for the master's programs.
+A- I attended postgrad classes and took a deep dive into my psyche and my shadow self.
+I learned a lot and confronted a lot of family issues.
+Afterwards I applied for a couple of different programs, rallied support from past instructors, coworkers and managers, and sent off the paperwork with high hopes.
+R- Sadly, I wasn't accepted into either program.
+I value the experience, and learned that I want to use my empathy skills while working with others and accomplishing shared goals.

 8. Tell me about a time when you had to placate an unsatisfied client.

 9. Have you ever had a disagreement with an immediate supervisor?

 10. Describe a time when you went above and beyond.
+A customer at a store I was working at came to my table.
+I was sampling out supplements and offering discounts to increase sales for the store.
+We discussed the products I was presenting, they tried samples, and asked questions.
+I gave them the information they were looking for and were interested in trying the product, but wanted to wait for another time to buy.
+I offered them a full-size product from my own car stock as a gift with purchase if they purchased today, and they thought it was such a good deal that they couldn't pass it up.
+They purchased the item and I went to get the free item for them, plus some additional samples from the line for them to try, as well as recipes that I use at home with the supplement.
+They were very pleased and became regular customers.

 11. “Tell me about a time you failed at a task you were assigned…”

 12. “Have you ever had to work with someone you didn’t like?
 How did you handle that?”

 13. “How do you handle setting goals?
 Can you give an example?”